idesemi-weekly/VRxEMG/README.md

 - 1 OpenBCI Bluetooth Dongle
 - 2 VR headsets with the game APK installed (Oculus Quest) or through the EXE with VR linking.
 - Python (ver>=3.8 and the following dependencies : #)
-- Unity 6 Preview (for now, might not be needed in the future)

 ## Features :